alpaka-group/llama/docs/pages/mappings.rst

 However, this reference is not an l-value reference but a :ref:`proxy reference <label-proxyreferences>`, since this reference needs to encapsulate computations to be performed when reading or writing through the reference.
 For non-computed fields, a computed mapping behaves like a physical mapping.
-A mapping with only computed fileds is called a fully computed mapping, otherwise a partially computed mapping.
+A mapping with only computed fields is called a fully computed mapping, otherwise a partially computed mapping.

 Meta mappings
 ^^^^^^^^^^^^^